 Beth Barany is an award-winning novelist and a creativity coach and teacher for writers and helps authors create successful and sustainable careers.
 Beth is the award-winning novelist of the young adult epic fantasy, Henrietta The Dragon Slayer, the first of a three-book series.

-As a Master NLP Practitioner, Certified Creativity Coach, and experienced speaker and teacher, Beth Barany has helped authors get their books written, edited and published for over 15 years, as well as guided them in effectively marketing and selling their work.
-Five of her clients' books have been best-sellers.
-Sign up for her newsletter and receive her free Writer's Motivation Mini-Course at her blog for writers, Writer's Fun Zone.
+As a Master NLP Practitioner, Certified Creativity Coach, and experienced speaker and teacher, Beth Barany has helped authors get their books written, edited and published for over 20 years, as well as guided them in effectively marketing and selling their work.
+Sign up for her newsletter and receive her free Writer Discovery Mini-Course at her blog for writers, Writer's Fun Zone.

-Beth Barany lives in Oakland, California, with her husband, Ezra Barany, the bestselling author of The Torah Codes, their cats, and over 1,000 books.
+Beth Barany lives in Oakland, California, with her husband, Ezra Barany, the bestselling thriller author of The Torah Codes, their cats, and over 1,000 books.